EpocDotFr/PointTCL/README.md

 ### Bot commands

-Our bot is called `pointtcl`, but you'll obviously have to replace this name with your bot name.
+Our bot is called `pointtcl`, but you'll obviously have to replace this name with your own bot name.

 #### Get help